NLnetLabs/rpki-doc/source/about/terminology.rst

 ROAs, VRPs and ROV
 ------------------

-It's quite common to use the term ROA and VRP interchangably, but they are quite different.
+It's quite common to use the term ROA and VRP interchangeably, but they are quite different.

 Route Origin Attestations (ROAs) are cryptographically signed objects that contain a statement authorising a *single* Autonomous System Number (ASN) to originate one or more IP prefixes, along with their maximum prefix length.
-A ROA can only be created by the legitimate holder of the IP prefixes contained witin it.
+A ROA can only be created by the legitimate holder of the IP prefixes contained within it.

 RPKI Relying Party software performs cryptographic verification on all published